peteroupc/peteroupc.github.io/insmat.md

 [^4]: One example, similar to the approach found in _Illustrative Mathematics_, is the presence in student workbooks of "Are you ready for more?" followed by a challenging exercise.
 Another example is a relatively short unit on basic calculus concepts such as limits and continuous functions at the end of Algebra 2, such as the last unit of [**Fishtank Learning's Algebra 2 course**](https://www.fishtanklearning.org/curriculum/math/algebra-2/).

 [^5]: A list of some of the [**overused and discouraged words**](http://peteroupc.github.io/usage.html) is given elsewhere.
 The works of Emilio Bernal Labrada, Theodore Bernstein, Mario Pei, Bill Bryson, and Richard Lederer, among others, provide guidance on good English usage.

+[^6]: There is also guidance relating to "culturally responsive pedagogy", which, while valuable, has no rigorous evidence of its improving student achievement by itself.
+See, for example, the [**cultural responsiveness scorecard**](https://steinhardt.nyu.edu/sites/default/files/2020-12/CRE%20Scorecard%20Revised%20Aug%202020.pdf) or initiatives to increase rigor and quality of [**Latino American content**](https://unidosus.org/publications/analyzing-inclusion-of-latino-contributions-in-us-history-curricula-for-high-school/) and [**black American content**](https://hub.jhu.edu/2021/02/10/black-history-curricula-lacking-rigor-and-quality/)..